 Audience Award: Best Film- Voted for by the audience in attendance

 Best Director- Awarded to the best Director (short or feature).

 RULES & SUBMISSIONS GUIDELINES

-8. In the event that your film is selected to play at Pendance, we will request one of the following formats; DCP, Apple ProRes, BluRay.
-We prefer DCP.
+6) In the event that your film is selected to play at Pendance, we will request one of the following formats; DCP for features, or a High Quality ProRes screener for shorts.

-10. Each submission will be watched at a minimum once, and all selected filmmakers will be notified of their inclusion in the festival no later than December 1st, 2017.
+8. Each submission will be watched at a minimum twice, and all selected filmmakers will be notified of their inclusion in the festival no later than January 5th, 2019.

 BY SUBMITTING THE MATERIAL, THE APPLICANT HEREBY AGREES TO INDEMNIFY, HOLD HARMLESS, AND DEFEND THE FESTIVAL, ITS EMPLOYEES, DIRECTORS, REPRESENTATIVES, AND AFFILIATES FROM ANY LIABILITY, CLAIMS, AND DAMAGES IN CONNECTION WITH THE SUBMISSION AND FROM ANY FEES AND EXPENSES, INCLUDING BUT NOT LIMITED TO REASONABLE ATTORNEYS’ FEES, THAT ANY OF THEM MAY INCUR IN CONNECTION THEREWITH.

 We strongly encourage filmmakers to submit their film only after it is fully finished and will judge each submission as a completed work, whether it is or not.
 Once a film is entered, we will not update the submission with a more recent cut.
 That said, because Pendance's focus is primarily on story and writing, minor technical changes will not affect the final decision of any film.
 Should the film be accepted to play during Pendance, the filmmaker will have the opportunity to supply the festival with their most recent version.